-All doors, entrance and baggage/trunk doors are keyed a like.
+All doors, entrance and baggage/trunk doors are keyed alike.
 Lower dead bolt lock on entrance door is different from upper lock.
 All others are the same.
 Only 2 keys are needed per coach.
+Friction hinge will be added for 2018 models.